oscarhomeslice/campero-rating-app/docs/insforge-schemas.md

 ## Usage

 These schemas will be used to:
+1. Store user information with admin role management
+2. Manage competition event state and timing
-1. Store campero ratings with multi-dimensional scoring
+3. Store campero ratings with multi-dimensional scoring
-2. Store restaurant ratings with simple 1-5 star system
+4. Store restaurant ratings with simple 1-5 star system
-3. Track user progress and prevent duplicate ratings
+5. Track user progress and prevent duplicate ratings
-4. Enable real-time leaderboards and analytics
+6. Enable real-time leaderboards and analytics